-Real Time System Controller (RTSC): Subsystem that implements the real-time functions of the system.
+Real Time System Controller (RTSC)3: Subsystem that implements the real-time functions of the system.
 It consists of a Digilent® Nexys2™ development board [19] with custom firmware.

-Electrophysiology Interface: Subsystem that provides the RTSC with an interface to biological systems, as described in [15].
+Electrophysiology Interface3: Subsystem that provides the RTSC with an interface to biological systems, as described in [15].

-Preamp: Low noise instrumentation amplifier with stimulation dc bias addition for MEA experiments, described in [9,15].
+Preamp3: Low noise instrumentation amplifier with stimulation dc bias addition for MEA experiments, described in [9,15].

-Data Acquisition and Stimulation Control Center (DASCC): PC application, described in this thesis, for controlling and transferring data to and from the RTSC.
+Data Acquisition and Stimulation Control Center (DASCC)3: PC application, described in this thesis, for controlling and transferring data to and from the RTSC.